Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: weak gravitational lensing and intrinsic alignments

 \subsection{Cross-alignments between intrinsic shapes and lensing}

 For spiral galaxies there exist no GI-type terms due to Wick's theorem, because those terms would be proportional to a third moment of the tidal shear field.
 In contrast, there will be a non-vanishing cross-correlation between lensing and the intrinsic alignment of elliptical galaxies.
-We would like to point out that these cross-correlations, $C^{\mathrm{e},GI}_{ij}(\ell)$, are symmetrised with respect to the bin numbers: Naturally, the more distant galaxy is lensed whereas the closer galaxy is intrinsically aligned while the inverse is not possible.
+We would like to point out that these cross-correlations, $C^{\mathrm{e},GI}_{ij}(\ell)$, have to be symmetrised with respect to the bin numbers: Naturally, the more distant galaxy is lensed whereas the closer galaxy is intrinsically aligned while the inverse is not possible.
+Statistical isotropy forces the covariance matrix to be symmetrical however \citep{tugendhat_angular_2018}.
 We scale the cross-spectra $C^{\mathrm{e},GI}_{ij}(\ell)$ with the number $n_e(n_e+n_s)=n_en$ of pairs involving at least one elliptical galaxy.

 It is worth pointing out that there is a straightforward physical difference between the weak lensing and intrinsic alignments.
 As weak lensing is an integrated effect, there will be nonzero cross-correlations between different tomographic bins, whereas intrinsic alignments will, due to their locality, only show correlations within the same bin.
 This can already be used as a method of discrimination between $II$- and $GG$-spectra \citep{bernstein_dark_2004, huterer_nulling_2005}, but will not get rid of the $GI$-contribution.